Student and Family Handbook

 Student Records

-If parents or guardians wish to challenge school records, they may ask for a hearing to contest the accuracy or inclusion of data.
+If parents or guardians wish to challenge school records, they may request a hearing to contest the accuracy or inclusion of data.

 By law, student directory information must be given to all persons requesting it unless the parent does not want the information released.
 (See Directory Information)